-For such large antennas (apertures from 100 to 600 wavelengths) in case of cassegrain antenna the ‘end’ of the envelope for 90 degrees is not less than −65 … −37 dB and in case of primary-fed antenna it is not less than −55 … −43 dB.
+For such large antennas (apertures 100 and 600 wavelengths) in case of cassegrain antenna the ‘end’ of the envelope for 90 degrees is not less than −65 … 45 dB and in case of primary-fed antenna it is not less than −58 … −45 dB.

 Even if the models in Recommendation ITU-R M.1851-2 have mask front-to-back floor level which permits to exclude the drastic decrease of radiation patterns in the angles approaching 90 degrees (front-to-back floor level is −50 dB for SLL from −24.2 to −17.66 dB, −60 dB SLL from −24.2 to −34.7 dB, −70 dB for SLL from −44.72 to −34.7 dB), the question of the side-lobe envelope remains actual.
 The envelope between the first side-lobe and the angle where begins front-to-back floor level may be quite different depending on the aperture distribution.
 One example of this effect is shown in Figure 4 for parabolic distribution raised to power 3.
 The first side-lobe level is the same but further side-lobes are quite different due to different amplitude taper (pedestal C).